mikolalysenko/node-latex/README.md

 In addition, you can also specify the following additional parameters via the `options` struct:

 * `command`: An optional override for the latex command.
 By default calls `latex`.
+* `format`: Either "pdf" or "dvi".
+By default returns a pdf.

-The function returns a readable Stream object representing a LaTeX encoded document in [DVI format](http://en.wikipedia.org/wiki/Device_independent_file_format).
+The function returns a readable Stream object representing a LaTeX encoded document in either PDF or [DVI format](http://en.wikipedia.org/wiki/Device_independent_file_format).
 If there were errors in the syntax of the document, they will be raised as errors on this Stream object.

 Credits
 =======